 A quick and easy guide to buying your first Ethereum

-Now you know what your options are, you need to know how to use them to buy Ethereum (or ether).
+Now you know what your options are, you need to know how to use them to buy Ethereum with PayPal.
 That’s why we’ve outlined all the steps right here.
 If you’re already familiar with how it’s done and have specific questions you need answering, then skip to our frequently asked questions section at the bottom of the page.